gitlabhq/gitlabhq/doc/ci/yaml/README.md

     when: runner_system_failure
 ```

-If there is another failure than a runner system failure, the job will not be
+If there is another failure, other than a runner system failure, the job will
-retried.
+not be retried.

-To retry on multiple failure cases `when` can also be an array of failures:
+To retry on multiple failure cases, `when` can also be an array of failures:

 ```yaml
 test: